bcgov/bcdg/docs/use-github-in-bcgov/github-enterprise-user-licenses-bc-government.md

 * Single sign-on is provided via Azure AD (aka Entra ID)
 * Login uses government-issued IDIR identities
-* Users will be automatically assigned new GitHub IDs, distinct from public GitHub IDs
+* Users will be automatically assigned new GitHub IDs, which will change the login experience for users working in both GitHub.com repositories and B.C. government GitHub Enterprise
 * GitHub Actions is enabled
 * Code Dependency Insights is enabled